FAIRiCUBE/collaboration-platform/docs/user_guide/storage.md

 The Use Case specific Object Storage bucket is, for convenience, mounted to `~/s3` for each user but preferably used via the `s3` protocol.

 The common bucket is accessible to all Use Cases.
 This is the `fairicube` bucket where access keys are shared for usage.
 For convenience this bucket is typically mounted for each user to `~/.fairicube-bucket/`.
-Again, though possible, it is not recommended to add this directory permanently (eg. via symbolic linking) to the JupyterLab session, since this could slow down the session's performance considerably if a high number of files is stored on the bucket.
+Though possible, it is not recommended to add this directory permanently (eg. via symbolic linking) to the JupyterLab session, since this could slow down the session's performance considerably if a high number of files is stored on the bucket.

 ## Sharing